ALL field trips except post-meeting trips will meet in front of Miller Hall at the times indicated.

 Accreted terranes of the Newfoundland Appalachians – Cees van Staal & Alex Zagorveski

 The Newfoundland Appalachians trans-island field trip will take participants to some of the best preserved ophiolites, melanges and island arc terranes in the Appalachian mountain belt.
 Crossing several suture zones, including the main Iapetus suture, participants will explore the tectono-stratigraphy of the various oceanic and micro-continental terranes and their tectonic complex tectonic interactions during successive accretion to a progressively expanding composite Laurentia from the Early Ordovician to Devonian.
 The five day trip will take you from Stephenville to Gander showing spectacular geology framed by the beauty and ruggedness of Newfoundland.
 This field trip is sponsored by the Canadian Tectonics Group .
 Fieldtrip is May 20-24 (5 days) starting the morning of the 20th in Stephenville and ending the evening of the 24th in St. John’s.
-Participants have to make their way to Deer Lake on the 18 or 19th.
+Please note participants have to arrive on the 19th in Deer Lake and can either fly out on the 24th after 7pm or stay the night of the 24th in St. John’s.
 Hotel for the evening of the 19th is covered by the fieldtrip.
 Participants are responsible for their own lodgings or flight out on the evening of the 24th.”

 May 20-24 – 5 days. $1243.